Karl Arnold (chemist): Early life

 Karl Arnold was the son of chemist Georg Friedrich Arnold of the village of Uffenheim.
-From 1851 to 1859 Georg Friedrich Arnold operated a pharmacy in the lower floor of the town hall.
+From 1851 to 1859, Georg Friedrich Arnold operated a pharmacy in the lower floor of the town hall.

 The family then moved to Ansbach, where Georg Friedrich Arnold became the Bavarian court pharmacist.

 Education

-After attending the local gymnasium Karl Arnold began training as a pharmacist with his Father, also working as an assistant apothecary in pharmacies in Zofingen, Hamburg, Frankfurt am Main and Magdeburg.
+After attending the local gymnasium, Karl Arnold began training as a pharmacist with his Father, also working as an assistant apothecary in pharmacies in Zofingen, Hamburg, Frankfurt am Main and Magdeburg.

-In 1875 he began formal studies in pharmacy at the University of Munich, receiving his license as a pharmacist in 1876.
+In 1875, he began formal studies in pharmacy at the Ludwig-Maximilians-Universität München, receiving his license as a pharmacist in 1876.

-Arnold worked with Max Joseph von Pettenkofer, professor of hygiene at Munich.
+Arnold worked with Max Joseph von Pettenkofer, professor of hygiene at the Ludwig-Maximilians-Universität München.

 During his time in Munich, he became a member of an academic singing association, the Akademische Gesangverein (AGV) München in the Sondershäuser Verband.

 Arnold went on to study chemistry and physics at the University of Tübingen, where he worked with Julius Lothar Meyer.
 Meyer proposed models for the periodic table of elements in 1860 and 1868, and Arnold himself proposed a model for the periodic table in 1885.

-In 1877 Arnold passed the state teaching examinations for natural science.
-He completed his doctoral thesis with Robert Wilhelm Bunsen at the University of Heidelberg, studying inorganic and physical chemistry.
+In 1877, Arnold passed the state teaching examinations for natural science.
+He completed his doctoral thesis with Robert Wilhelm Bunsen at Heidelberg University, studying inorganic and physical chemistry.
 Arnold received the degree of Doctor of Philosophy in 1878, at the age of 25.

 Karl Arnold worked as a pharmacist to fulfill his military service.
 He was an assistant in Würzburg and a lecturer in Gerstungen.